Have you ever wondered how a word gets into the dictionary?

 The name of someone who puts together words in a dictionary is a lexicographer.

-Firstly they collect information about where the word was written, printed, or heard alongside a contextual meaning.
+Firstly, they collect information about where the word was written, printed, or heard, along with its contextual meaning.

-From this, a database of research is created and researchers actively seek the use of the word across different backgrounds.
+From this, a research database is created, and researchers actively seek words across different backgrounds.

-Once adequate evidence has been collated and a solid meaning is found, the word can be put forward to be printed in the latest edition of the dictionary.
+Once adequate evidence has been collated and a solid meaning has been established, the word can be put forward for inclusion in the latest edition of the dictionary.

 The Oxford English Dictionary is updated four times a year.